Social Science Data Editors

 Participating

-We have a (low-intensity) mailing list for data and reproducibility editors, and a more active working group that meets monthly, and maintains these resources.
-We use a mailing list for discussion.
+We have a Slack channel for data and reproducibility editors.
+A more active working group meets monthly on Zoom, and maintains these resources.

-• to join the active working group, contact Lars Vilhuber.
-Meetings are usually first Monday of the month, 11:00AM Eastern/17:00 Central European time.
+• to join either meeting space, contact Lars Vilhuber.
+Meetings are currently fourth Thursday of the month, 10:00AM Eastern/16:00 Central European time.